| 1984 |

 1986 |

-The first exhibits were constructed, and the SEE Science Center was officially dedicated and opened in April.
-During the first year, 5,000 visitors visited the new facility.
+The first exhibits were constructed, and the SEE Science Center was officially dedicated on April 1, 1986.
+During the first year, 5,000 visitors visited the new 4,500 square foot facility.

 The SEEmobile program, which brings whiz-bang science shows to schools and organizations was introduced.